EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps.md

 Open OnDemand supports a number of ways by which you can see the apps available to you and select an app to run.

-In each case, selecting an app will open an app-specific page, from which you can run the app.
+In each case, selecting an app will open an app-specific page, from which you can run the app, for which Open OnDemand will create and run a job.

 ---